MajaKol11/room-dimensions/README.md

 ```bash
 dotnet watch
 ```
--Then open the URL shown in the console (usually http://localhost:5000 or http://localhost:5173)
+Then open the URL shown in the console (usually http://localhost:5000 or http://localhost:5173)

 ## Example